Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 [ Next morning ]

-"I gave a wrong answer yesterday.
+"Haven't you heard?
+I gave a wrong answer yesterday in front of the class.
 I don't want the crew thinking I'm not up to it."

-Crusher helped herself to coffee and croissant, and sat down opposite.
-"I know what's really bothering you.
-You're annoyed because Starfleet gave someone else the task of training the crew.
-You've always prided yourself in being the ship's best pilot."
+… You're annoyed because Starfleet gave someone else the task of training your crew.
+You've always prided yourself in being the ship's best pilot. "

 Picard protested a little, then gave in.
 "All right, I'll admit it.
 I am irritated.
 It wouldn't be so bad if Leadbetter wasn't …", he paused searching for the right words."